christopherwong-hinge/auction/README.md

 can be used to place bids on a specific user with a.
 Each bid is a transaction with a corresponding priority (0-10, 10 being highest priority).
-After receiving a bid, `auction` will calculate an associated cost of the bid, and if accepted, deduct that balance from the user's token quota. `auction` also tracks the frequency for which given priorities are requested by teams.
+After receiving a bid, `auction` will calculate an associated cost of the bid, and if accepted, deduct that balance from the user's token quota.
+As priority increases, the associated cost of a bid also increases. `auction` also tracks the frequency for which given priorities are requested by teams.
 This frequency count is used to keep a running reputation score for a given team, in turn affecting the cost function which determines the price of a bid.